chris-mendoza/chris-mendoza.github.io/docs/docs/index.md

 - Created highly customized projects and complex solutions utilizing a wide variety of AWS Services.
 - Collaborated within a small team that followed Agile methodologies to plan both projects as well as ad-hoc tasks.
 - Proactively identified and created opportunities to optimize cost and overall security.

-#### AWS Cloud Engineer II - Fanatical Support for AWS (2016-2021)

-- Architected highly available, scalable, and secure solutions for both internal and customer-facing environments across 6 global regions.
-- Managed and tracked configurations, procedures and projects with Confluence, Github, and Jira.
-- Highly involved in the recruitment and interview process for potential candidates.
-- Collaborated with a global team to evolve and improve operational excellence across our organization.
-- Created training and support standards to drive highly successful execution rates.

-#### DevOps Engineer II - Rackspace Devops as a Service (2014-2016)

-- Configuration Management with Chef & Ansible.
-- Provisioned New Relic across environments to monitor application performance.
-- Utilized as well as maintained internal Atlassian and Github server products.
-- Managed automated build and continuous software integration in CircleCI and Jenkins.
-- Performed maintenance on high profile MySQL databases utilizing cluster and/or replication.

 ## Education